Blueforcer/awtrix3/README.md

 Starting is easy as 1-2-3
 [with the documentation](https://blueforcer.github.io/awtrix-light/)

+# Community
-Join my discord channel with over 1400 Users
+Join the discord channel with over 1400 Users
 https://discord.gg/cyBCpdx